 By Jim Graves, Internship Coordinator

 Criminal justice is Norwich’s most popular major, so it is not surprising that it is also our most popular field for internships.
-According to the Norwich Career and Internship Center, criminal justice students make up approximately 20% of all recorded internships each semester.
+Norwich Career and Internship Center data show that criminal justice students make up approximately 20% of all recorded internships each semester.
 In 2015, 22 criminal justice students completed internships.
-Many students choose to take CJ 405, the criminal justice internship course, where they are able to make real contributions to their host organizations.
+Many students choose to take CJ 405, the criminal justice internship course, which let them make real contributions to their host organizations.

-At the Vermont Department of Public Safety, Danielle Hamilton ’18 will be creating the training schedule for all emergency responders throughout the state as well as overseeing the training database.
-According to her supervisor, Vermont Homeland Security Training Coordinator Kimmie Cruickshank, Danielle has been invaluable to their offices’ mission and Vermont’s training exercise process.
+At the Vermont Public Safety Department, Danielle Hamilton ’18 will create the training schedule for all emergency responders throughout the state and oversee the training database.
+Her supervisor, Vermont Homeland Security Training Coordinator Kimmie Cruickshank, said Hamilton has been invaluable to the office’s mission and Vermont’s training exercises.

-Barre City Police currently has two students working on a community resources project.
-Under the supervision of Barre City Police Chief Tim Bombardier, CJ students Anthony Bue ’17 and Jacob Boylan ’17 are designing and implementing a survey to send to community service organizations.
-Along with in-person interviews with the agencies, their goal is to create a document that will be available at the department for people seeking services within their community.
+Barre City Police has two students working on a community resources project.
+Under the supervision of Barre City Police Chief Tim Bombardier, criminal justice students Anthony Bue ’17 and Jacob Boylan ’17 are designing a survey to send to community service organizations.
+Survey results will be complemented by in-person interviews with the agencies.
+The goal is to create a document at the department that people seeking services within their community can tap.

-While students are encouraged to complete a project that directly benefits their organizations, they are also given a choice of an alternative assignment that could involve either task environment analysis or values and ethics.
-The course requires that students apply their accrued knowledge of the criminal justice system through a series of supervised experiences designed to further understanding of criminal justice in action.
-Emphasis is placed on study and understanding of the psychological, organizational, ethical, political, and policy dimensions of criminal justice practice.
-Criminal justice internships are open only to CJ majors of junior or senior standing and to CJ minors (with permission of the instructor).
+Although students are encouraged to complete a project that directly benefits their organizations, they may also choose an alternative assignment that could involve task environment analysis or values and ethics.
+The course requires students to apply their accrued criminal justice system knowledge through supervised experiences.
+Studying and understanding criminal justice practice’s psychological, organizational, ethical, political and policy dimensions are emphasized.